 Strategy literally changes with every pitch and so too do betting lines.

-Here are a list of things to consider when making live bets for baseball:
+Here is a list of things to consider when making live bets for baseball:

 Pitching is Everything

 A pre-game line is largely based on the expectations for the game’s starters but unless the hurler is having a night for the ages, chances are each team is going to go to their bullpen at some point during the game.
 Has the bullpen of the team you’re planning to bet on been hot or cold recently?
 A hot bullpen is likely to equate to a solid bet if your team has a lead past the middle innings.
 If they’ve blown some saves recently, take caution.

 Don’t Fear Early Deficits